ABOUT THE FESTIVAL

 And a small number of other members.

-It is supported by an enthusiastic Steering Committee and has been financed by some generous individuals, the Friends of Herefordshire Museums and Art, and Hereford Family History Society.
+It is supported by an enthusiastic Steering Committee and has been financed by some generous individuals, Herefordshire Community Foundation, the Friends of Herefordshire Museums and Art, and Hereford Family History Society.